NLP-Project-Burton-Yuvia-Yvette/NLP-Project/README.md

 # CodeUp-DS-NLP-Project

 ### Project Goals
-* The goal of this classification project is to first identify key words of the programming language and create a machine learning model that can effectly predict the programming language used.
+* The goal of this classification project is to first identify key words of the programming language and create a machine learning model that can effectively predict the primary language use of github repositories trending as "most starred".

 ### The Plan
 * Aquire ReadMe data from GitHub repositories via webscraping.
 * Prepare data for exploration by: